Cost to Hire

 A high cost to hire can impact an organization's ability to grow and expand, as it may reduce

-Factors that influence cost of hire
+Factors that influence the cost of hire

 - The type of job significantly impacts the overall cost of hiring.
 Jobs that require specialized skills or expertise may be more expensive to fill, as the pool of qualified candidates may be smaller and organizations may need to offer higher salaries or more generous benefits packages to attract top candidates.